 Life span: Around 20 to 30 years in the wild.

 Food: The bears are omnivorous and eat plants, grasses, sedges, roots, tubers, seeds, berries, salmon, small mammals and carrion.
 They will also predate upon moose and caribou, particularly newborn animals.

 Behaviour: The bears reach sexual maturity between the ages of four and seven years.
 Mating occurs between May and July.
 The bears go into winter dens usually in October or November and emerge in April, May or June.
 Cubs are born in the den in January and February, litters usually being of two or three cubs but can be of one or four.
 They will remain with the mother for two to three years during which time she will not become pregnant again.
 Except for mating and for mothers with cubs, grizzly bears are solitary although they will congregate in groups where there are plentiful sources of food, such as spawning salmon.

 Threats: There is some risk of habitat loss, habitat fragmentation, and the resultant conflicts with humans.
 Poaching including for body parts to be used in medicine seems to be an increasing threat for all bears although the relative isolation of these bears may afford them some protection from this.
-Hunting needs to be controlled and based upon reliable population estimates.
+In December 2017 the government of British Columbia banned hunting of grizzly bears in the Province.
 It seems likely that these bears are or will soon be affected by climate change either directly or indirectly as habitat and food sources change or disappear.

 British Columbia bans the hunting of grizzly bears (18 December 2017)